Caroline Marks: 2019

-In April 2019, at the first event of the WSL Championship tour, Marks defeated seven-time world champion Stephanie Gilmore at the Australian's home break of Duranbah, New South Wales in the quarter-finals of the Boost Mobile Pro Gold Coast.
-She then continued through the semi-finals beating Malia Manuel from Kauai.
-In the finals, she defeated three-time world champion Carissa Moore from Oahu, to claim her first WSL event title (beginning the 2019 season as the world's top-ranked female surfer).
+In April 2019, at the first event of the WSL Championship tour, Marks defeated then seven-time world champion Stephanie Gilmore at the Australian's home break of Duranbah, New South Wales in the quarter-finals of the Boost Mobile Pro Gold Coast.
+She then continued through the semi-finals, beating Malia Manuel.
+In the finals, she defeated three-time world champion Carissa Moore to claim her first WSL event title, beginning the 2019 season as the world's top-ranked female surfer.

-She is the first surfer to receive Team USA’s Best of April Award, which recognizes the outstanding achievements of prospective Team USA Olympic athletes.
-“Caroline is one of those rare athletes that from when she was 12 years old it was obvious that she was going to be world champion,” said USA Surfing head coach Chris Stone.
-“Not if, but when.
-To see what she’s doing at 17 years old must be frightening to all her competitors.
-I can’t wait to see what the future holds for her.”
+She is the first surfer to receive Team USA's Best of April Award, which recognizes the outstanding achievements of prospective Team USA Olympic athletes.
+"Caroline is one of those rare athletes that from when she was 12 years old it was obvious that she was going to be world champion," said USA Surfing head coach Chris Stone.
+"Not if, but when.
+To see what she's doing at 17 years old must be frightening to all her competitors.
+I can't wait to see what the future holds for her."